-Tri-Basin NRD's personnel needs are currently met with a staff of ten full-time employees and one part-time employee at the office in Holdrege as well as three full-time NRCS field office employees.
-The district budgeted to add one new full-time employee at the Holdrege office this next year but does not anticipate any other changes in staffing needs for the next five years.
+Tri-Basin NRD's personnel needs are currently met with a staff of eleven full-time employees and one part-time employee at the office in Holdrege as well as three full-time NRCS field office employees.
+Nolan Little was appointed to the newly created position of Assistant Manager in September 2023.
+The district doesn't anticipate any other changes in staffing needs for the next five years.